 Do Sweat Bees sting?
 That is the question.

-When a Sweat Bee Lands on You, Does it Sting or just Drink Sweat?
+When a Sweat Bee Lands on You, Will it Sting You?

 Most Sweat Bees tend to prefer living alone and are solitary insects without the need to live in a colony.